Ben Sasse: Donald Trump

 In August 2020, Sasse again came into conflict with Trump when Sasse referred to Trump's executive order authorizing stimulus after Congress failed to agree on a second COVID-19 relief package as "unconstitutional slop".
 Trump responded by calling Sasse a RINO (Republican In Name Only) and saying that Sasse had "gone rogue".

 In an October 2020 campaign town hall event, Sasse remained critical of Trump: "He mocks evangelicals behind closed doors.
 His family has treated the presidency like a business opportunity.
 He's flirted with white supremacists."
 He added, "The United States now regularly sells out our allies under his leadership" and criticized Trump for "the way he treats women".
 Sasse expressed concern that Trump's "stupid political obsessions" and "rage tweeting" alienate voters.

 In December 2020, when Trump pardoned many people connected to himself, Sasse said, "This is rotten to the core."

 Sasse acknowledged Joe Biden's win in the 2020 presidential election and condemned Trump's efforts to overturn the election results.
 He was the first Republican to criticize Senator Josh Hawley's plan to challenge the results during Congress's count of the electoral votes on January 6, 2021, saying such an action would "disenfranchise millions of Americans" and that it would "point a loaded gun at the heart of legitimate self-government".

-Sasse was the first Republican senator to publicly support the 2021 efforts to remove Donald Trump from office, saying that he was willing to consider articles of impeachment because Trump had violated his oath of office.
+Sasse was the first Republican senator to publicly support the second impeachment of Donald Trump, saying that he was willing to consider articles of impeachment because Trump had violated his oath of office.
 Along with six other Republican senators, he voted to convict Trump in his second impeachment trial.
 On May 27, 2021, along with five other Republicans and all present Democrats, he voted to establish a bipartisan commission to investigate the January 6 United States Capitol attack.
 The vote failed for lack of 60 required "yes" votes.

-In February 2021, the Lincoln County (Nebraska) Republican Party censured Sasse for his comments about Trump's impeachment.
+In February 2021, the Lincoln County Republican Party censured Sasse for his comments about Trump's impeachment.
 The county chair lamented that state law did not allow Sasse to be recalled.
 When the Nebraska Republican Party considered censuring Sasse for his lack of support for Trump, Sasse responded, "Politics isn't about the weird worship of one dude."